 The most recent moving average percentage is 49.20%, which declined from last month's average of 52.4%.
 In addition, the percentage of variables with increasing slack in the last month was only 38.1%, which was the lowest reading since early 2016.
 I would not assign too much weight to a single monthly value, but the decline is significant, especially when coupled with the sharp drop in the median slack index.
 Despite the decline in the diffusion index, the more continuous slack data suggests the robustness of the economy has weakened in the past few months.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index.
 The new slack variable will provide additional insight into the near-term direction of the economy and should be used in conjunction with the median recession slack index.

 While it is useful to track the actual recession slack index values and percentage of variables with increasing slack, the diffusion percentages and slack index values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 04/01/2016 decreased sharply from 31.1% in February 2016 to only 2.3% in March 2016.
-According to the model, the probability that the U.S. is currently in a recession declined materially last month.
-This is due to the fact that the model evaluates the level and change in the diffusion index.
+The aggregate recession model probability estimate declined from 0.1% to 0.0% in March 2017.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate